msprITU/Waymo-Crowd-Analysis/README.md

 We propose three complementary approaches for object counting and localization:

 ### 1. Transfer Learning-Based Vehicle Counting (Single Image)
 A convolutional neural network (CNN) trained using transfer learning to estimate the number of vehicles in a **single image**.
 This approach enables fast and accurate crowd density estimation from static frames.
+[See details](#crowd-analysis-by-transfer-learning)

 ### 2. Object Flow Estimation (Video-Based Counting)
 A more advanced method that estimates **dynamic object flow** between video frames to track and count vehicles over time, capturing temporal dependencies and motion patterns.
+[See details](#flow-estimation-based-crowd-analysis)

 ### 3. Multi-Class Object Counting
 A novel approach that counts **multiple object types** (e.g., vehicles, pedestrians, bicycles) within a road scene in video frames.
 The model is trained using our **manually annotated data** containing various object categories.
+[See details](#multi-category-crowd-analysis)

 ### 📦 What’s Included

 - ✅ Trained models
 - 📊 Sample outputs and density maps
-- 🧰 Annotation tools
 - 📋 Data, Annotation and Labeling details
 - 🛠️ Instructions